 A quick look around the internet showed me that there are a lot of other things to do with sourdough starter, particularly the discarded starter from a feeding.
 And crackers were number one on the list.

-Everyone who has tried these crackers has been floored.
+Everyone who has tried these crackers has loved them.
 They have a slight sour bite like Cheese Nips, but they pack more cheese flavor than the store-bought kind, and they are not greasy at all.

 I am hoping to continue experimenting with crackers, so if you’re not dealing with a sourdough starter growing in your fridge, stay tuned.